-Bean seeds are really easy to collect and save for re-planting next year.
-The first step is make sure you are saving bean seeds from a well-established heirloom variety so you'll have the best chances at success.
+The first step in saving bean seeds is to make sure you are getting them from a well-established heirloom variety so you'll have the best chances at success.
 There are lots of heirloom bean varieties available to choose from.
 For pole beans, the Kentucky Wonder Pole is probably the most common.
 For bush beans, the Blue Lake 274 variety is one of the more commonly grown.
 Early Bush Italian is a common heirloom variety of flat bean, while Purple Queen is a common heirloom purple bean.

 them air dry for another couple of days.
 You want the seeds to be hard

 and shriveled up a bit.
 Then you can then put the seeds inside an

 envelope and store them in a jar in your refrigerator.
 Make sure you

 label the envelope so you know what seeds it contains.
 If you are